previousnext/future-drupal-functional-testing/slides.md

 Note:
 * PHPUnit is the standard; most frameworks use it (like Zend Framework (1&2), Cake, Agavi, even Symfony is dropping their own Framework in Symfony 2 for phpunit).
-* Already using it in Drupal 8
+* Already using it in Drupal 8 with unit tests.

 ---